Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 ---
 # [Platforms vs Aggregators in the War for Quantum Computing Supremacy](https://erik-huckle.medium.com/platforms-vs-aggregators-in-the-war-for-quantum-computing-supremacy-a5166ba6e0ab)

-I can see the relationship here between Regens strategy and the discussion of market strategies outlined here.
+I can see the relationship here between Regens data marketplace strategy and the discussion of platform strategies outlined in this article.